OpenVE/Euler-Julia/README.md

     Euler_Julia_0001.jl

-Each file should have at least one function which solves the problem, which whould be invoked by `@time` in order to check the elapsed time adn the allocated bytes:
+Each file should have at least one function which solves the problem, which will be invoked by `@time` in order to check the elapsed time and the allocated bytes:

     @time println(main(2000000))

 The line above will show us the result of `main()` and the resources used.
-An output like the following:
+An example output is the following:

     142913828922
     elapsed time: 0.083079608 seconds (1132576 bytes allocated)